10 Best HVAC Companies in Raleigh, NC

 Cost of HVAC Installation and Maintenance in Raleigh

-• Split or mini-split: If your home doesn’t have the ductwork for central air or heating, you probably have a split or mini-split system instead.
-Split HVAC systems have interior units in each room to control temperature.
-These connect to an outdoor unit.
+• Split or mini-split: If your home doesn't have the right ductwork for central heating or air, you probably have a split HVAC system.
+Split or mini-split systems consist of interior units that control the temperature in individual rooms.
+These interior units are all connected to an outdoor unit.

-• Heat pump: Heat pumps exchange hot and cold air between your home and outside.
-These systems don't generate their own heat or AC, so they work better in more temperate climates and may not be as effective during Raleigh's hot summers.
+• Heat pump: Heat pumps work by moving warm and cool air between your home and the outdoors.
+These systems don't generate heat or air conditioning themselves, and are more effective in more moderate climates.
+They may not be as effective during Raleigh's hot summers.

-• Packaged heating and air: Packaged HVAC systems work well in smaller homes.
-They consist of a single combined heating and air conditioning unit, usually located in a basement or attic.
-This unit is typically space-saving, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a practical choice for smaller homes.
+These systems have a single heating and cooling unit, typically located in a basement or attic.
+They're compact, cost-effective, and easy to maintain.

 HVAC Unit TypeCost